Table of contents

 4. Authenticate Expensify

-The first time you use an Expensify tool in a Claude Code session, a Magic Link may appear to complete connector authentication.
+The first time you use an Expensify tool, a Magic Link will appear to authenticate the connector.

 Expensify auth UI